 How to Watch?

-The Special Edition DVD set of Season 1 of The Chosen (episodes 1-8) comes with bonus features including the “The Shepherd” pilot episode, expert roundtables on the Biblical accuracy of each episode, and behind-the-scenes video.
-Hear Dallas tell about his experiences filming, see a lot of the movie magic that goes into making great productions, and learn about the miracles they experienced while filming The Chosen.
+The Special Edition DVD set of Season 1 of THE CHOSEN (episodes 1-8) comes with bonus features including the “The Shepherd” pilot episode, expert roundtables on the Biblical accuracy of each episode, and behind-the-scenes video.
+Hear Dallas Jenkins tell about his experiences filming, see a lot of the movie magic that goes into making great productions, and learn about the miracles they experienced while filming THE CHOSEN.

-VidAngel is a Netflix and Amazon-based streaming service that allows you to skip distasteful content regarding profanity, nudity, violence, and other things that you don’t want to see.
-The Chosen is distributed by VidAngel Studios, but you don’t need a subscription to VidAngel to watch The Chosen.
-Episodes 1-8 are available now!
+VidAngel is a Netflix and Amazon-based streaming service that allows you to skip distasteful content such as profanity, nudity, violence, and other things that you don’t want to see.
+THE CHOSEN is distributed by VidAngel Studios, but you don’t need a VidAngel subscription to watch THE CHOSEN.
+Watch free and easy in the new Chosen TV app.
+Seasons 1-3 are available now!